ThomasStrong/beer-finder/README.md

 ## Contributions

 Contributions are welcome.
-Next steps and app direction are found in 'Future Development'.
+Next steps and app direction are found in **'Future Development'**.